Fleny113/EndpointMapper/README.md

 > `RouteGroupBuilder`, this is because to respect the configuration of `RoutePrefix` EndpointMapper uses a minimal api
 > group to map all your endpoint, you could cast the type back to `RouteGroupBuilder` using an hard cast and use the
 > builder to, for example, configure the group with some behaviour settings, for example setting a default output cache
-> policy, although this is NOT encouraged because it can be pretty easy to forget about this code
+> policy, although this is NOT encouraged because you can easily forget about it after setting it up
-> and since it's in a endpoint class you are configuring the group from and endpoint witch is not that great, since
+> and since it's in an endpoint class you are configuring the group from an endpoint, which is not that great, since
 > you may still want to configure some behaviour in the group, in the `.AddEndpointMapper()` call you can pass an
-> action witch gives you the ability to configure EndpointMapper configuration and in there you can set the
+> action witch gives you the ability to configure the EndpointMapper configuration and in there you can set the
 > `ConfigureGroupBuilder` action to configure the group, it gives you the full `RouteGroupBuilder` without having to
-> cast it and it wont "belong" to any Endpoint that may be deleted later for any reason
+> cast it and it won't "belong" to any Endpoint that may be deleted later for any reason

 ### Create your own `EndpointConfigurationAttribute`